 230 calories | 18g protein | 25g carbs (17g sugar, 1g fiber)

-While I didn’t specifically look for it, I don’t think most of these bars are kosher certified, but these are.
+While I didn’t specifically look for it, I don’t think most of these protein bars are kosher certified, but these are.
 They are also gluten and wheat free.
-Most of the protein comes from soy protein.
+Most of the protein comes from soy.

 PureFit bars are solid overall, scoring decently in each category:

-- Cost per 10g of protein (9/10) – These bars are one of the cheaper ones per bar, and still score well when you look at them on a per gram of protein basis.
+- Cost (9/10) – These bars are one of the cheaper ones per bar, and still score well when you look at them on a per gram of protein basis.
 A good option if budget is a big concern.

 7. Vega 20g Protein Bar (24/30)*